filamentgroup/Responsive-Images/README.md

 ### Optional Configuration and Optimizations:

-2 options are available for external configuration: widthBreakPoint and ClientSideOnly.
-You can set these within a global "rwd_images" object that must be defined before rwd-images.js is loaded.
+1 option is available for external configuration: widthBreakPoint.
+You can set it within a global "rwd_images" object that must be defined before rwd-images.js is loaded.

 	<script>
 		//configure options here: